-Bite PRO® Limited was first established in 2016, after developing its exclusive bite resistant fabric, offering advanced protection from biting, scratching and pinching.
+BitePRO® Limited was first established in 2016, after developing its Cut-Tex® PRO fabric, offering fantastic protection from biting, scratching and pinching.

 We understand the needs and challenges of professionals from the education, medical and care industries and have constantly innovated to create our protective range of clothing that offers exceptional bite protection.